manuelcasanova/socialTemplate/README.md

 Admins can assign and revoke roles for Moderator, Subscribed, and NotSubscribed users.
 Admins cannot assign or revoke the SuperAdmin or Admin roles.
 Only SuperAdmins can manage Admin roles.

+Whenever a role is assigned or revoked, a log is created detailing who performed the modification, to whom it was applied, the type of modification (assignment or revocation), and the timestamp.
+This log is accessible to superadmins in the admin section of the app.
+Typically, only admins and superadmins can modify roles, with one exception: when a user subscribes to the app.
+After the payment is processed, the "User_subscribed" role is automatically added on behalf of the user, and this is recorded in the log accordingly.

   *** Protected routes ***

 The system includes protected routes, and roles are not hierarchical.
 This means that:

 A user with the Admin role does not automatically have access to routes assigned to lower roles like Moderator or Subscribed.
 For access to protected routes associated with these roles, the user must have the specific role assigned to them in addition to their Admin privileges.

+  *** Subscriptions ***

+Users may subscribe to gain access to specific routes.
+The "User_subscribed" role is assigned to all subscribed users and serves to bypass the RequireAuth middleware.
+However, additional safeguards are in place.
+A user may retain the "User_subscribed" role even if their subscription has expired or become inactive.
+In such cases, access to these routes is denied through mechanisms outside of RequireAuth.

+Administrators also have the authority to revoke a user's subscription status.
+While revoking an active subscription—especially one a user has paid for—may seem unfair, this capability is necessary to address situations such as policy violations or fraudulent activity.
+To ensure accountability, all role changes, including subscription revocations, are logged as previously described.

   *** Profile Management ***